easegress-io/easegress/doc/README.md

 ### 4.2 Filters

-- [API Aggregator](./reference/filters.md#APIAggregator) - The API Aggregator forwards one request to multiple API HTTP Pipelines in the same namespace and aggregates responses.
 - [Proxy](./reference/filters.md#Proxy) - The Proxy filter is a proxy of backend service.
 - [CORSAdaptor](./reference/filters.md#CORSAdaptor) - The CORSAdaptor handles the CORS preflight request for backend service.
 - [Fallback](./reference/filters.md#Fallback) - The Fallback filter mocks a response as fallback action of other filters.
 - [Mock](./reference/filters.md#Mock) - The Mock filter mocks responses according to configured rules, mainly for testing purposes.
 - [RemoteFilter](./reference/filters.md#RemoteFilter) - The RemoteFilter is a filter making remote service acting as an internal filter.
+- [RateLimiter](./reference/filters.md#RateLimiter) - The RateLimiter protects backend service for high availability and reliability by limiting the number of requests sent to the service in a configured duration.
+- [RequestBuilder](./reference/filters.md#RequestBuilder) - The RequestBuilder build a new request from existing requests/responses.
+- [ResponseBuilder](./reference/filters.md#ResponseBuilder) - The ResponseBuilder build a new response from existing requests/responses.
 - [RequestAdaptor](./reference/filters.md#RequestAdaptor) - The RequestAdaptor modifies the original request according to configuration.
-- [CircuitBreaker](./reference/filters.md#CircuitBreaker) - The CircuitBreaker is a finite state machine with three states: `CLOSED`, `OPEN`, and `HALF_OPEN`.
-- [RateLimiter](./reference/filters.md#RateLimiter) - The RateLimiter protects backend service for high availability and reliability by limiting the number of requests sent to the service in a configured duration.
-- [TimeLimiter](./reference/filters.md#TimeLimiter) - The TimeLimiter limits the time of requests, a request is canceled if it cannot get a response in configured duration.
-- [Retryer](./reference/filters.md#Retryer) - The Retryer retries failed requests according to configured policy.
 - [ResponseAdaptor](./reference/filters.md#ResponseAdaptor) - The ResponseAdaptor modifies the original response according to the configuration before passing it back.
 - [Validator](./reference/filters.md#Validator) - The Validator filter validates requests, forwards valid ones, and rejects invalid ones.
 - [WasmHost](./reference/filters.md#WasmHost) - The WasmHost filter implements a host environment for user-developed WebAssembly code.